vanshamb2061/kam-lead-management-system/README.md

       }
       ```
     - **Response**: JWT token.
+    - Use the username and password in the Postman Collection for development/testing purpose.

 Example usage of the token:
 - Add the token in the `Authorization` header of subsequent API calls:
   ```
   Authorization: Bearer <JWT_TOKEN>
   ```

+---

 ### Lead Management
 - `POST /leads`: Create a new lead.